simde-utc/portail/documentation/backend/traits.md

 # Traits

-PHP functionnality to reduce some limitations of single inheritance.
+PHP functionality to reduce some limitations of single inheritance.
 Official Trait documentation : http://php.net/manual/en/language.oop5.traits.php

 The traits we defined **must only be used** within models.